discourse/message_bus/README.md

 MessageBus.client_filter("/channel") do |user_id, message|
-  # return true if client is allowed to see this message
+  # return message if client is allowed to see this message
   # allows you to inject server side filtering of messages based on arbitrary rules
+  # also allows you to override the message a client will see
+  # be sure to .dup the message if you wish to change it
 end

 ```